Total Live Articles: 383

 • Discuss with GUM and specialist

-• Options include: azithromycin, erythromycin, amoxicillin
+• Safe antibiotic options include: azithromycin, erythromycin, amoxicillin

 • Test of cure is routinely needed in pregnant patients